envoyproxy/gateway/DEVELOPER.md

 * Run `make kube-demo-undeploy` to delete the resources created by the `make kube-demo` command.

 ### Run Gateway API Conformance Tests
+The commands below build and push the Envoy Gateway image to your hub, deploy Envoy Gateway to the Kubernetes cluster, and run the Gateway API conformance tests.
+Refer to the Gateway API [conformance homepage][conform] to learn more about the tests.

+#### On a Linux Host
-* Run `make conformance` to run Gateway API Conformance tests using `envoy-gateway` in a local Kind cluster.
-Go [here](https://gateway-api.sigs.k8s.io/concepts/conformance/) to learn more about the tests.
+* Run `make conformance` to run Gateway API conformance tests against Envoy Gateway in a local Kind cluster.

-**_NOTE:_** Conformance tests against a kind cluster is currently unsupported on Mac computers.
-As a workaround, you could run this against your own Kubernetes cluster (such as Kubernetes on Docker Desktop) using this command -
+#### On a Mac Host
+Since Mac doesn't support [directly exposing][kind_lb] the Docker network to the Mac host, use one of the following workarounds to run conformance tests:

-`IMAGE=docker.io/you/gateway-dev make push-multiarch && IMAGE=docker.io/you/gateway-dev make kube-deploy && make run-conformance`
+- Run Envoy Gateway in your own Kubernetes cluster and then run `IMAGE=docker.io/you/gateway-dev make push-multiarch && IMAGE=docker.io/you/gateway-dev make kube-deploy && make run-conformance`

-which builds and pushes the Envoy-Gateway image to your hub, deploys Envoy Gateway resources into your cluster and runs the Gateway API conformance tests.
+- Run Docker Desktop with [Kubernetes support][docker_kube] and then run `IMAGE=docker.io/you/gateway-dev make push-multiarch && IMAGE=docker.io/you/gateway-dev make kube-install-image && IMAGE=docker.io/you/gateway-dev make
+kube-deploy && make run-conformance`
+- Install and run [Docker Mac Net Connect][mac_connect] and then run `IMAGE=docker.io/you/gateway-dev make push-multiarch && IMAGE=docker.io/you/gateway-dev make kube-install-image && IMAGE=docker.io/you/gateway-dev make
+kube-deploy && make run-conformance`.

+**_NOTE:_**  Replace `IMAGE` with your registry's image name.

 ### Debugging the Envoy Config
 An easy way to view the envoy config that Envoy Gateway is using is to port-forward to the admin interface port (currently `19000`)